-Repatriations of Renminbi by RQFIIs are currently permitted once a day and are not subject to repatriation restrictions, any lock-up period or prior regulatory approval; although there are restrictions on the movement of onshore Renminbi offshore and authenticity and compliance reviews will be conducted, and monthly reports on remittances and repatriations will be submitted to SAFE by the RQFII Custodian.
-However, there is no assurance that PRC rules and regulations will not change or that repatriation restrictions will not be imposed in the future.
+Repatriations of Renminbi by RQFIIs are currently not subject to, any lock-up periods or prior regulatory approval; although authenticity and compliance reviews will be conducted and monthly reports on remittances and repatriations will be submitted to SAFE by the RQFII Custodian.
+The repatriation process may be subject to certain requirements set out in the relevant regulations (e.g. submission of certain documents when repatriating the realised cumulative profits).
+Completion of the repatriation process may be subject to delay.
+There is no assurance that PRC rules and regulations will not change or that repatriation restrictions will not be imposed in the future.
 Further, such changes to the PRC rules and regulations may be applied retroactively.
 Any restrictions on repatriation imposed in respect of the relevant RQFII Access Fund's cash may have an adverse effect on the RQFII Access Fund's ability to meet redemption requests.